 To earn high school course credit a student must:

-- Meet attendance requirements - Earn a grade average of at least 70 in the course with the End of Course test (where applicable) counting as 25% and the teacher grade as 75%. - Earn at least one Standard Error of Measure below a Level III on an End of Course test or receive a Waiver from the test standard.
+- Meet attendance requirements. - Earn a grade average of at least 70 in the course with required state test (EOC, NC Final Exam, CTE post assessments, etc.) counting as 25% and the teacher grade as 75%.

 Credits per grade level